Topazoo/run_anywhere_stack/README.md

 ## Overview:

-A dead simple Dockerized stack for web applications:
+A dead simple Dockerized stack for web and native mobile applications:

 Backend: